 Stephen Donnarumma was appointed as a director of AG Re on September 11, 2012.
-Mr. Donnarumma has been the Chief Credit Officer of AGC since 2007, of AGM since its 2009 acquisition, and of Municipal Assurance Corp. since its 2012 capitalization.
-Mr. Donnarumma has been with Assured Guaranty since 1993.
-Over the years, Mr. Donnarumma has held a number of positions at Assured Guaranty, including Deputy Chief Credit Officer of AGL, Chief Operating Officer and Chief Underwriting Officer of AG Re, Chief Risk Officer of AGC, and Senior Managing Director, Head of Mortgage and Assetbacked Securities of AGC.
+Mr. Donnarumma has been the Chief Credit Officer of AG since 2007, of AGM from 2009 until its merger with and into AG in 2024.
+Mr. Donnarumma joined Assured Guaranty in 1993 and has held a number of positions over the years, including Deputy Chief Credit Officer of AGL, Chief Operating Officer and Chief Underwriting Officer of AG Re, Chief Risk Officer of AG, and Senior Managing Director, Head of Mortgage and Asset-backed Securities of AG.
 Prior to joining Assured Guaranty, Mr. Donnarumma was with Financial Guaranty Insurance Company from 1989 until 1993, where his responsibilities included underwriting domestic and international financial guaranty transactions.
 Prior to that, he served as a Director of Credit Risk Analysis at Fannie Mae from 1987 until 1989.
-Mr. Donnarumma was also an analyst with Moody's Investors Services from 1985 until 1987.
+Mr. Donnarumma was also an analyst with Moody's from 1985 until 1987.
 Mr. Donnarumma currently serves as a Director of AG Re and AGRO.

-Darrin Futter was elected Financial Controller of AG Re and AGRO in 2007 and appointed as a director AG Re and AGRO on May 27, 2021.
+Darrin Futter was elected Financial Controller of AG Re and AGRO in 2007 and appointed as a director of AG Re and AGRO on May 27, 2021.
 Prior to joining Assured Guaranty, he worked for Deloitte Ltd. in the Bermuda office and worked as a consultant to AG Re.
 Mr. Futter has worked in various senior audit roles with Ernst and Young LLP in the U.S. and KPMG in Zimbabwe, where he completed his Articles of Clerkship in 2000.
 He holds a Bachelor of Accounting Science (Hon.) degree from the University of South Africa and is also a Chartered Accountant and a member of the Institute of Chartered Accountants of Zimbabwe.